alma-oss/spirit-design-system/CONTRIBUTING.md

 MUST be one of the following:

-- **Chore**: Changes to our CI configuration files and scripts (examples: CircleCI, SauceLabs) or changes that affect the build system
+- **Chore**: Changes to our CI configuration files and scripts (for example CircleCI, Sauce Labs) or changes that affect the build system
 - **Deps**: Changes to dependencies
 - **Docs**: Documentation only changes
 - **Feat**: A new feature